gradido/gradido/docu/login_server.api.md

   - `first_name`: first name of user
   - `group_alias`: alias of group/community to which user belong
   - `ident_hash`: currently hash of email, will be later a identification hash to prevent multiple accounts and therefore multiple creations per user
+  - `language`: language of user, currently only "de" or "en"
   - `last_name`: last name of user
   - `public_hex`: public key of user in hex format
   - `role`: role of user currently only "none" or "admin"